 Now, you can allow people from all over the world to join your event and even take part through an online bridge or platform.

 Live streaming gives you the ability to not only allow virtual attendance, but include audience chat windows so these virtual watchers can communicate amongst each other.
-Speakers and presenters can even do an online Q & A for virtual participants, which can really increase brand interest.
+Speakers and presenters can even do an online Q & A for virtual participants, which can really increase brand interest (benefits of hybrid meetings).

 If you have a heavy online participation, you won’t need as much space at the actual physical location of the event.